tlwilliams895/gis-devops/src/week05/spring-application/index.rst

 Once your container is running you can login to the PSQL CLI with ``$ psql -h 127.0.0.1 -U <psql_user> -d postgres``.

 You will then need to create 2 databases for our zika project, and 2 users with full access to those databases.
+One user/database will be for running your app locally, while the other will be used for testing.

 Configure Spring Data
 ---------------------

 Now that our databases are setup, and we have our users, we can configure Spring Data.

 We will need to create, or add to the application.properties file.
-This file lives in the src/main/resources folder.
+This file lives in the ``src/main/resources`` folder.

 You will want to add this to it: